matomo-org/matomo/.ddev/README.md

 You do not need to install a JavaScript tracking code.
 Instead, you can generate sample visits using the built-in VisitorGenerator plugin.

-Run the following commands on your local machine:
+Start by creating a site in the Matomo Dashboard.
+Then, run the following commands on your local machine:

 ```
 ddev matomo:console development:enable